 Learning from modern customer engagement thinking

-A different keynote, this time from Esteban Kolsky a customer strategist, offered up more externally-facing advice that can be transferred to internal IT support.
+A different keynote, this time from Esteban Kolsky a customer and CX strategist, offered up more externally-facing advice that can be transferred to internal IT support.
 Firstly that:

 “Customers define what they want their experience to be (not the company).”